KanzaFatima/Network-File-Shares-and-Permissions/README.md

 <p>
 On DC-1 make the user the member of the Accountant Security group.

-Login back as the that user in Client-1 and try to access the Accounting share file in \DC-1
+Login back as that user in Client-1 and try to access the Accounting share file in \DC-1.
 </p>
 <br />